Yuri de Oliveira

-Yuri de Oliveira (born 2 January 2001), simply known as Yuri, is a Brazilian professional footballer who plays as a midfielder for Super League Kerala club Calicut.
+Yuri de Oliveira (born 2 January 2001) is a Brazilian professional footballer who plays as a midfielder for Super League Kerala club Calicut.

-Club career
+Career

-Born in Vitória, Yuri began his career with Flamengo and made his professional debut on 27 September 2020 against Palmeiras.
+Born in Vitória, Yuri began his career with Flamengo.
+In 2020, a €45 million buyout clause was set for clubs outside Brazil.
+He and made his professional debut on 27 September 2020 against Palmeiras.
 He came on as an 81st-minute substitute for João Lucas as Flamengo drew 1–1.

+Unable to establish himself until 2023, he was transferred to CE Aimoré, and subsequently to AA Ponte Preta.
+Subsequently, Yuri played for FK TransInvest in Lithuania and Amazonas FC, and currently plays for Calicut FC in India.